It was a short list but a tall order.

 Von Ahsen’s deft mix of sink-into furnishings and a monochromatic color scheme is inviting, and the fabrics can easily stand up to the wear-and-tear of grandchildren and the owners’ pair of golden doodle dogs.

 “I’m a big fan of working in the warm end of the gray family, the taupe-y end of gray, and it works well with accent shades like aqua and purple.
 And because it’s monochromatic, playing with textures and patterns in fabrics provides contrast,” the designer explains.

 Oiled oak plank floors in a soft gray wash run through the public spaces, durable but unsealed.

-Comfortably arranged in front of the limestone fireplace, Norwalk sofas are upholstered in woven chenille, paired with chairs in faux mohair and two swivel metallic leather chairs.
-Twin ottomans are tucked into two coffee tables, and the entire setting is grounded on a patterned rug from Stanton.
+Comfortably arranged in front of the limestone fireplace, sofas are upholstered in woven chenille, paired with chairs in faux mohair and two swivel metallic leather chairs.
+Twin ottomans are tucked into two coffee tables, and the entire setting is grounded on a patterned rug.